judith-tolade/G-stars-Hackathon/README.md

 This is the repository for G-stars hackfest project.
 This repository educates users about climate change, effects, and possible solutions by listening to the audio recordings.
 It also includes a form where people in affected or likely affected regions can fill.
 The form is connected to G-stars official email address.

+The files were utilized for the projects are:
+-- Index.html
+-- Form.html
+-- Form.css (can be found in the resources folder)
+-- Wom.css (can be found in the resources folder)
+-- Wom.js (can be found in the resources folder)
+-- Audio.js
+-- Audio
+-- Documentation

 You can check out the final app by clicking [here](https://judith-tolade.github.io/G-stars-Hackathon/).
 (Which gives you this repository published using [GitHub Pages](https://github.com/judith-tolade/G-stars-Hackathon.git)).

 If you have an account on GitHub, you can check the back scene of our webapp